wso2/docs-mi/en/docs/learn/examples/rabbitmq-examples/point-to-point-rabbitmq.md

-# How to do Point to Point messaging using RabbitMQ
+# How to Implement Point to Point Messaging Using RabbitMQ

 This example demonstrates how WSO2 Micro Integrator can be used to implement an asynchronous point-to-point messaging scenario using queues in a RabbitMQ broker instance.